Donnzh/lambda-example-by-different-frameworks/README.md

-Researching on AWS Lambda, creating similar lambda function by using different frameworks, e.g. Apex, Serverless
+R&D project on AWS Lambda, creating similar lambda function by using different frameworks, e.g. Apex, Serverless

+The introduction of Lambda and the comparisons between different frameworks can be also found at this presentation. https://github.com/Donnzh/aws-lambda-presentation2

 Name | Apex | Serverless      | Cloudia